Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/9_chapter-6.md

 local a = 10
 local b = 5

---If 'a' is geater than 'b'
+--If 'a' is greater than 'b'
 if a > b then
 --if 'a' is greater than 9
   if a > 9 then